Are zombies dead? Okay, obviously. Better question - are zombies still relevant?

 Catharsis

-The reason zombies have survived as long as they have is they're a useful stand-in for our fears.
-And as our fears have changed through the years, so have our zombies.
+Zombies have survived as long as they have is they're a useful stand-in for our fears.
+As our fears have changed, so have our zombies.
 Night of the Living Dead can be viewed as a commentary on rampant consumerism and even a dig at the violence of the Vietnam War.
 It has been said that World War Z plays on fears of immigration.

 This is known as catharsis and is often behind some of our most powerful themes and tropes.
 This is "the process of releasing, and thereby providing relief from, strong or repressed emotions."
 A good example of this would be the movies created during the era of the Cold War.
 I did a post about that here.